Faculty of Engineering

 Selection is based upon:

-- Your enrolment at the University of Auckland in an undergraduate or a taught postgraduate programme.
+- You are enrolled at the University of Auckland in an undergraduate programme.

-- Demonstrated academic merit - a minimum GPA of 5.0 (B average) in the two most recent full-time semesters of study.
+- Demonstrated academic merit - a minimum CGPA of 5.0 (B average).

 - Suitability of the proposed programme at the host university with your programme of study at the Faculty of Engineering.

 - Your suitability as a representative of the faculty and the University of Auckland.

 When can I go and for how long?